Cubs - Tigers Prediction, Odds, Pick, How To Watch

-The Chicago Cubs and Detroit Tigers begin their three games series today.
+The Chicago Cubs look to make it two in a row today as they face the Detroit Tigers.
 It is time to continue our MLB odds series with a Cubs-Tigers prediction, pick, and how to watch.

-The Cubs enter the series after taking two of three from the Kansas City Royals.
-After getting red hot after the All-Star break, the Cubs have cooled off some.
-They are 6-4 in their last ten games and are now a full three games back of the Brewers in the division.
-Still, they currently sit with a Wild Card spot and will be looking to make their run to the playoffs.
+Yesterday it was a ninth-inning victory for the Cubs as they took down the Tigers.
+The Cubs did take an early lead though.
+They scored three in the top of the second inning, with the aid of a Spencer Torkelson error and Nick Madrigal double.
+In the fourth, it was a Sieya Suzuki home run that made it 4-0.
+The Tigers did attempt a comeback though.
+Spencer Torkelson and Kerry Carpenter hit back-to-back home runs in the bottom of the sixth to cut the lead to two.
+Then, while Cody Bellinger drove in a tup in the top of the eighth, the Tigers tied it off a Javier Baez double and a Zack McKinstry single in the bottom of the inning.

-Meanwhile, the youth-led Tigers took three of four from the guardians over the weekend.
-They have also won six of their last ten games, and while it is a long shot for them to make the playoffs, they are not done yet.
-The Tigers are 7.5 games behind the Twins in the AL Central.
+In the top of the ninth Nick Madrigal doubled home a run and then scored on an Ian Happ fielders choice.
+Matt Vierling did get one back for the Tigers, but it was not enough as the Cubs won this third game in a row.
+Even the Tigers have a slim chance at the playoffs.
+They are eight games back of the Twins and are calculated to have a 0.7 percent chance at the playoffs.

 Here are the Cubs-Tigers MLB odds, courtesy of FanDuel.